blog > GEEKCTF Writeups

 A webservice writes a JSON string to the file ./words, then executes a binary ./liquor with user-specified environment variables to produce a file ./truth which is then read by the server and forwarded to the user.
 The flag is stored in /flag.

 We can set the LD_PRELOAD environment variable to point to ./words so that it is loaded as a dynamic library.
-The challenge is now to craft a dynamic library that will copy /flag to /liquor/truth that is also a valid UTF-8 string that compiles with UTF-8 leading and continuation bytes.
+The challenge now boils down to crafting a dynamic library that will copy /flag to /liquor/truth which is also a valid UTF-8 string that complies with the rules of UTF-8 leading and continuation bytes.

 text